panditdhamdhere/Compose/README.md

 2. **Smart contracts are forever.** Once deployed, smart contracts can run or exist forever.
 3. **Smart contracts are shared.** Once deployed, smart contracts can be seen and accessed by anyone.
 4. **Smart contracts run on a distributed network.**  Once deployed, smart contracts are running within the capabilities and constraints of the Ethereum Virtual Machine (EVM) and the blockchain network it is deployed on.
-5. **Smart contracts must be secure.** Once deployed, there can be very serious consequences if their is a bug or security vulnerability in a smart contract.
+5. **Smart contracts must be secure.** Once deployed, there can be very serious consequences if there is a bug or security vulnerability in a smart contract.
-6. **Smart contracts are written in a specific language** In our case our Compose is written in the Solidity programming language.
+6. **Smart contracts are written in a specific language** In our case Compose is written in the Solidity programming language.

 If we gather all knowledge about programming and software engineering that has ever existed and will exist, including what you know and what you will soon learn or know, and we evaluate that knowledge as it can best apply specifically to a smart contract library, to create the best smart contract library possible, what do we end up with?
 Hopefully we end up with what Compose becomes.